worktheclock/replit.github.io/Teams/PinboardProjectPart1.md

 <!-- omit in toc -->
-# Pin Board: Part 1
+# Pinboard Project: Part 1

 The goal of this project is to create a pinboard for users to save, categorise and collected images from across the internet.
 In addition to adding images to the board, users will also be able to assign specific tag values to images for filtering purposes.
 Lastly, once a user clicks the "Add New Image" button they will be presented with a form in which they can enter the several tag values and the URL of the image to be added.